Margaret Mascarenhas: Other writing

 Mascarenhas' essays and articles have been published in Marg, Colloquio Letras, Urban Voice, and elsewhere.
 Her op-ed columns and book reviews have appeared in numerous print and online publications, including Outlook, India Today, TOI Crest, Hindustan Times, Goa Today, and The Navhind Times Panorama.
+A close friend of Vamona Navelcar's, her essay on the artist appears in Goa/Portugal/Mozambique: The Many Lives of Vamona Navelcar (2017).